 Live Fear Free is a Welsh Government website, providing information and advice for those suffering with domestic abuse, sexual violence and other forms of violence against women.
 The Live Fear Free website is available at www.livefearfree.gov.wales.
 You can also contact Live Fear Free by telephone or email: info@livefearfreehelpline.wales.

-The Safeguarding Team support us to ensure that Legislative and Welsh Government Adult and Child Protection guidance requirements are being fulfilled.
+Our Safeguarding team support us to ensure that Legislative and Welsh Government Adult and Child Protection guidance requirements are being fulfilled.

-The Team are aligned with the Health Board areas and localities across Wales; facilitating the reporting of concerns, supporting partner agencies in the investigation of abuse or neglect and contributing to the development of safe practice and procedures throughout the principality.
+The team is aligned with the Health Board areas and localities across Wales; facilitating the reporting of concerns, supporting partner agencies in the investigation of abuse or neglect and contributing to the development of safe practice and procedures throughout the principality.

 Members of the public have an important role to play in helping to protect children and adults who are vulnerable or at risk from harm.